yaswanthteja/Python_Resources/Flask/Readme.md

 - **Routing**: Flask provides a simple way to map URLs to functions, allowing developers to define routes for different parts of their application and handle HTTP requests and responses.
 - **Templates**: Flask includes a powerful templating engine that allows developers to separate the presentation of their web application from the underlying logic, making it easier to maintain and update the application over time.
 - **Extensions**: Flask provides a modular architecture that allows developers to add or remove functionality as needed, with a large number of third-party extensions available for common tasks such as database integration, user authentication, and more.
-- **Testing**: Flask includes built-in support for testing, with a testing client that allows developers to simulate HTTP requests and responses and automate testing of their web application.
+- **Testing**: Flask includes built-in support for testing, with a testing client that allows developers to simulate HTTP requests and responses and automate testing of their web applications.

 # Flask architecture